-We ensured that the audit team included the appropriate skills and competences which are needed for the audit of a listed client in the automotive and financial services industry.
+We ensured that the audit team included the appropriate skills and competences which are needed for the audit of a client in the financial services industry.
+We involved specialists in the areas of IT audit and income tax.

 Our focus on fraud and non-compliance with laws and regulations